-Although I’m much more of a savory person, every now and then I like a sweeter breakfast.
-Whether that’s with my spelt pancakes with banana and coconut whipped cream or a chia pudding, sometimes, I do crave sweet.
+Although I'm much more of a savory person, every now and then I like a sweeter breakfast.
+Whether that's with some spelt pancakes or a chia pudding, sometimes, I do crave sweet.
 Most of the time I prefer savory though.
 So things like my savory oatmeal muffin cups or quick breakfast tacos usually win out.

 How about you?
 Do you normally crave sweet or savory in the morning?

 Buckwheat is actually a seed and not a grain, but similar to quinoa, it's considered a pseudo grain.
 Contrary to the name it is naturally gluten free.
 You can buy buckwheat in its raw seed form, called groats.
 I love using buckwheat in parfaits, similar to a chia pudding as a make ahead breakfast option.

 But when it comes to using buckwheat flour, it comes in two different types, light and dark flour.
 For this recipe, I'm using light buckwheat flour.
 The main difference is that light buckwheat flour (also called fancy buckwheat flour) is made from hulled buckwheat whereas dark is made from unhulled buckwheat.
 The dark flour is higher in fibre and also stronger in taste and the lighter has a finer texture and milder taste.